 Transcending Experience to Open the Future

-Touchstones designs custom programs for chief officers and other executive management professionals that allow them to step outside the bounds of their daily responsibilities through lively and engaging discussions with peers from different fields.
-Through programming that blends historical and classical instances with contemporary issues, executives view and examine broader issues at play in their respective domains.
-Each program focuses on current issues that concern all leaders: globalization, technology, conceptual change and modification, and leadership development and succession.
+Touchstones designs custom programs for professionals that allow them to step outside the bounds of their daily responsibilities through lively and engaging discussions with peers from different fields.
+Programming blends historical and classical instances with contemporary issues.
+Through discussion, executives view and examine broader themes at play in their respective domains.
+Each program focuses on current issues that concern all leaders: globalization, technology, conceptual change and modification, and leadership.

 Touchstones addresses issues of globalization, governance, and diversity through timeless sources.
 For example, one series of executive sessions explored texts from Imperial Rome and its 300-year efforts to reconcile the oppositional forces at play in ideologically, geographically, and demographically heterogeneous societies.
 Additional programs have included texts from the Renaissance to regard how established memes can be adapted in a period of extreme transition; texts preceding the American and French revolutions consider how patterns in society reveal discontinuous change; examination of Islamic texts to enhance cultural and social awareness; among others.
 These semi-monthly or monthly programs include 10 to 20 ninety-minute meetings.

 Current program offerings include:

 Where We Are & Why Literature

 Over two years, with a total of 20 sessions, leaders will examine these transformations through recent literary works.
 Fiction, for the first time since the Renaissance, has become the most suggestive vehicle for fathoming the direction of our currently mutating world.
 In this series we will explore recent efforts to create new literary modes and approaches from around the world.